AfifFaizJusoh/AfifFaizJusoh/README.md

 - 👋 Hi, I’m @AfifFaizJusoh
-- 🌱 I’m currently learning Python, Javascript and Machine Learning
+- 🌱 I’m currently on my way to become a data scientist